mariaokounkova/BeyondGRAnalysis/README.md

 All example dynamical Chern-Simons gravity waveforms are on CIT in

-`/home/maria.okounkova/BeyondGRAnalysis/Waveforms/dCS_*`
+`/home/maria.okounkova/BeyondGRAnalysis/Waveforms/dCS_*_Lev**`

 where the * corresponds to the value of the dCS coupling constant, with '.' replaced by 'p' (so dCS_0p1 corresponds to dCS_0.1).
-Note that dCS_0p0 corresponds to the GR waveform.
+Note that dCS_0p0 corresponds to the GR waveform. ** corresponds to the resolution of the numerical relativity simulation.
+It's best to use the highest resolution run, which is Lev2

 Data is presently available for dCS coupling constant values